laws and regulations

-Boat anglers can wait until they reach a fish cleaning station to put their bait in domestic water only if that fish cleaning station is located within the boat ramp parking lot area.
+Boat anglers can wait until they reach a fish cleaning station to put their bait in domestic water only if that fish cleaning station is located within the boat ramp parking area.
 They can dump out the lake water and fill their bait bucket up with water from the cleaning station or water they brought with them.

-A shore angler can do the same if they are able to access the domestic water source at a fish cleaning station that is a part of a boat ramp parking lot or if they bring domestic water with them.
+A shore angler can do the same if they are able to access the domestic water source at a fish cleaning station that is a part of a boat ramp parking area or if they bring domestic water with them.

 Minnows may be used in multiple lakes as long as they are transported between lakes in domestic water.
-Lake water must be drained before leaving each lake.
+Lake, river or stream water must be drained before leaving the boat ramp parking area.

 DISPOSING UNUSED MINNOWS